Larry Pusateri

 Larry Pusateri (born January 6, 1943; a.k.a.
-Luis R. Archuleta and Ramon C. Montoya) is a convicted felon and former Colorado resident who was wanted by the FBI since 1977 following his escape from a Colorado prison.
+Luis R. Archuleta and Ramon C. Montoya) is a former Colorado resident who was wanted by the FBI since 1977 following his escape from a Colorado prison.
 On August 5, 2020 he was arrested in Española, New Mexico after successfully evading law enforcement and living there for almost 47 years under the alias "Ramon C. Montoya".

 Background

 Pusateri was born in Brooklyn, New York.
 He worked as a barber before embarking on a life of crime, which included burglary, robbery, and drug trafficking in both Mexico and the United States.

 Criminal history

 In 1971, Pusateri shot a Denver police officer named Daril Cinquanta, then fled to Mexico, where he was arrested by federal officials for drug trafficking.
 Pusateri was then extradited to the U.S. to face trial in Colorado and was sentenced to serve nine years in prison for the crime.
 He subsequently escaped.
 Prior to this offense, Pusateri previously escaped from a California prison.

 In March 1973, a Denver jury found him guilty of shooting Daril Cinquanta in the 4400 block of Mariposa Street.
 In 1974, Pusateri escaped while undergoing exams at a state hospital in Pueblo, Colorado.
 He and three other inmates held several correctional officers at gunpoint with a .38 caliber handgun and then stole a vehicle and escaped custody.
 Two of the inmates who escaped with Pusateri were eventually caught, but Pusateri evaded capture.